AlicanKaya192/MatricesCalculator/README.md

 ## Features:

-- **Matrix Input**: Users can input two matrices of any size (as long as the rules of matrix operations are met).
+- **Matrices Input**: Users can input two matrices of any size (as long as the rules of matrix operations are met).

 - **Operations**:
   - **Sum**: Adds two matrices of the same size.